SuperNEMO-DBD/Falaise/resources/config/snemo/demonstrator/simulation/geant4_control/2.1/README.rst

 Check the configuration
 =======================

-First make sure the Bayeux and Falaise softwares are installed and setup:
+First make sure the Bayeux and Falaise softwares are installed and setup from a (Cadfael)brew shell:

 .. code:: sh

-   $ which bxvariant_inspector
+   brewsh> which bxvariant_inspector
    ...
-   $ which bxg4_production
+   brewsh> which bxg4_production
    ...
 ..